Oak Street Health is now a part of CVS Health. Read More

 Dual Eligibles: Medicare + Medicaid

 It is possible to have both Medicare and Medicaid services if you qualify.
 This means Medicare is your primary coverage and Medicaid becomes your secondary coverage.
-This is called“dual eligible”.
+This is called“dual eligible.”
 Having dual coverage generally will not cost you anything more and comes with additional benefits.
-Having both Medicare and Medicaid, means you are covered for Part A, Part B, and Part D.
+Having both Medicare and Medicaid means you are covered for Part A, Part B, and Part D.

-Dual Eligibles Added Benefits
+Dual Eligibles Additional Benefits:

 • Dental